functions-lab/geo2sigmap/README.md

 ## 3. Installation

-We provide a details document for a clean install and also a docker image for quick try.
+We provide detailed guidelines for installation including a docker image (for quick try) and a clean install and.

 Note: the docker way may suffer from performance loss due to xvfb virtual framebuffer.

 ### 3.1 Docker

-Simply run:
+Run the following command to use our pre-compiled docker image:
 ```console
 docker run --name g2s -it ffkshakf/geo2sigmap:latest bash
 ```

-We only provide a amd64 arch docker image.
+We only provide an amd64 arch docker image.
 If you run on a Apple Silicon or ARM64, you can add `--platform linux/amd64` to run it under emulation.
 ```console
 docker run --name g2s --platform linux/amd64 -it ffkshakf/geo2sigmap:latest bash
 ```

 ### 3.2 Install from Scratch
-Note: Following command tested on a clean install Ubuntu:22.04, you can follow the Blender offcial document about compiling Blender [here](https://wiki.blender.org/wiki/Building_Blender) if you would like to run on other OS/ARCH.
+Note: The following commands have been tested on a clean install Ubuntu:22.04, you can follow the Blender offcial document about compiling Blender [here](https://wiki.blender.org/wiki/Building_Blender) if you would like to run on other OS/ARCH.

 #### Install Initial Packages
 ```console
 sudo apt update
 sudo apt install python3 python3-pip git
 ```

 #### Clone the Blender Source Code and Apply Changes
 ```console
 mkdir ~/blender-git